dariusf/LambdaSubstitution/README.md

 Lambda Substitution...
 Literally
 ================================

-A toy plugin for Sublime Text 2 (and 3) that allows you to use nice Unicode `λ` symbols in your code and text.
+A toy plugin for Sublime Text 2 that allows you to use nice Unicode `λ` symbols in your code and text.

 Functionality
 -------------